 Gotu Kola

-A creeping herb used extensively in Ayurvedic and East Asian traditions, often discussed in skin and cognitive wellness contexts.
+A creeping wetland herb (Centella asiatica) with a long history in Ayurvedic and East Asian traditions, most often discussed in skin/wound and cognitive wellness contexts — and unrelated to the caffeine-containing kola nut.

 Overview

-Gotu kola (Centella asiatica) is a small, low-growing plant found in tropical and subtropical wetlands across South Asia, Southeast Asia, parts of Africa, and the Pacific.
-It holds a prominent place in Ayurvedic medicine and appears in Traditional Chinese Medicine and Southeast Asian herbal traditions as well.
-Despite the name, it is unrelated to kola nut and contains no caffeine — a point that comes up often enough to warrant mentioning early.
+Gotu kola (Centella asiatica) is a small, low-growing perennial herb found in tropical and subtropical wetlands across South Asia, Southeast Asia, parts of Africa, and the Pacific.
+It holds a prominent place in Ayurvedic medicine and also appears in Traditional Chinese Medicine and Southeast Asian herbal traditions.
+Despite the name, gotu kola is unrelated to the kola nut (Cola species) and contains no caffeine — a point worth stating early because the name similarity is a frequent source of confusion.

 What it is